 The contradictions of growing your business

-Marketing is one of the most written about topics by the business brains and gurus of the world and there are many grand theories about what works and what doesn’t and how things have supposedly changed in the past 20 years.
+Marketing strategy and marketing plans are some of the most written about topics by the business brains and gurus of the world and there are many grand theories about what works and what doesn’t and how things have supposedly changed in the past 20 years.
 But when you listen to all of them it’s like having your brain fried by Dr Evil, it’s all just so confusing.

 The problem lies with the many conflicting theories.